traefik/traefik-helm-chart/EXAMPLES.md

     maxRequestBodySize: 10485760 # optional, default to 1MiB
 ```

-## Deploy multiple Gateways with a single traefik deployment/daemonset
+## Deploy multiple Gateways with a single Traefik Deployment/DaemonSet

 This example exposes two Gateways (e.g., `internal` and `external`) from a single Traefik installation.